Trago Mills

-Trago Mills (often known simply as Trago) is a chain of four department stores in south Cornwall, south Devon in England, and south Wales.
+Trago Mills is a chain of four department stores in south Cornwall, south Devon in England, and south Wales.
 It owns a site with an amusement park and some independent businesses, adjoining the store near Newton Abbot.

 Three are in town outskirts: Liskeard in Cornwall; Newton Abbot in Devon, and Merthyr Tydfil in Wales.
 Another is in Falmouth, Cornwall.
 The company emphasises cheapness and variety of stock.

 Background

-The chain was established by businessman Mike Robertson who bought the Liskeard site in the early 1960s after leaving a career in the RAF.
+The chain was established by businessman Mike Robertson who bought the Liskeard site in the early 1960s after moving to Cornwall following his wife's death.

 Sites

 The company's buildings at Liskeard and Newton Abbot were designed by Charles Hunt of St Neot, Liskeard, whom they appointed in 1978.
 The buildings have a castle-inspired profile, with white towers and black-framed windows.